ArinjoyProgrammer/Perfectz-Discord-Bot/docs/documentation.md

-# Perfectz Discord Bot | Documentation
+# Perfectz discord Bot | Documentation

 This is a **Documentation Page** of Perfectz Discord Bot